shikharpandya0487/_Acadhelper_/README.md

-AcadHelper is a comprehensive academic assistance platform built using Next.js, designed to streamline educational management and enhance the learning experience.
+AcadHelper is a comprehensive **academic assistance platform** built using MERN, designed to streamline educational management and enhance the learning experience.
 The platform offers a variety of features including course management, assignment tracking, and user submissions, making it a valuable tool for both educators and students.

 ## Team Members